MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-runtime.md

 }
 ````

-When using the option StaticWebApps, Data API builder expects Azure Static Web Apps authentication (EasyAuth) to have authenticated the request, and to have provided metadata about the authenticated user in the `X-MS-CLIENT-PRINCIPAL` HTTP header.
+With `StaticWebApps`, Data API builder expects Azure Static Web Apps has authenticated the request and the `X-MS-CLIENT-PRINCIPAL` HTTP header is present.

 **AppService**